-The construction of this temple began in 2001 and the inauguration for the same was done on 15th to 17th February of 2012.
+The Mandir is spread in an area of 54 acres on the outskirts of Vrindavan.
+It is believed that the structure of the temple was established by the fifth Jadadguru, Kripalu Maharaj.
+The construction of this temple began in 2001 and the inauguration of the same was done on February 15 to 17 of 2012.
 It is said that the cost incurred on the temple was INR 150 crore.
-The deities present in the temple are of Shri Radha Govinda and Shri Sita Ram.
+The deities present in the temple are Shri Radha Govinda and Shri Sita Ram.

 The winter season is the best time to visit Prem Mandir.
 During this time, the climate is very pleasant; apart from the winter season, the time of Holi is also advised to make your visit to the temple.

 The temple is best known for its architectural finesse which draws the attention of tourists.
 In constructing the temple, Italian marble was used, the result being its flawless beauty.